Category: For parents

 Finally, it is important to consider that bullying rarely happens in isolation.
 Usually, the whole class or the whole peer group know about it.
 Some children may encourage it, others may think it’s wrong but they may be afraid of saying something and risking being next, whereas others may defend the victim.
 It is really important that all parents have a chat with our kids about this issue, encouraging them to confide in us or other adults around them if them or others are being bullied.
 Stopping bullying is not only the responsibility of schools or of those directly involved in it, but of all of us.

 This article is based on Professor Helen Cowie’s masterclass: The complete guide to bullying.
 Do watch it to find out many more resources and information.
 If your child is struggling with bullying do not hesitate to get in touch with your REC Parenting therapist.
-Do also drop us an email at hello@recparenting.com for any comment or question.
+If you do not have a therapist but would like to get started, get in touch with us.
 We are here to support you!

 Much love,